Chr15w1986/Javascript_PP2/README.md

 * Any irrelevant space in between code has been removed

 ## UNSOLVED BUGS OR ERRORS
-* The navbar `contact` link overflows as the screen gets below 270px wide
-* The `central images` on the home screen overflow on the right side of the screen below 270px wide
-* The two `Youtube videos` overflow (stop being responsive) when the screen width is below 270px wide

 ## FUNCTIONALITY
 * All buttons have been clicked on to ensure correct function
 * The game loads correctly on all device screen sizes